ravelantunes a year ago

 gold is an important security in some cultures; but the US economy is a better bet if you can make it.

-instagib 3 months ago
+instagib a year ago

 90 something percent in SPY, the rest in speculative stocks.
 Hard to beat the s&p without significant risk.